- MMath, University of Liverpool

 Terence is also highly experienced in the field of blockchain technology.
 He has drafted and prosecuted a significant number of patent applications for one of the world’s most prolific filers of blockchain-related patents.
 This has led to him possessing considerable knowledge of prosecuting patent applications across many jurisdictions including the UK, Europe, China, Japan, Taiwan, India, Australia and the US.

 With further skills including advising on difficult procedural matters (such as restoration applications) and IP transactions (especially assignments, licenses and securities relating to patents), Terence is regarded as one of the top up-and-coming patent attorneys in the country.
-He features as a ‘Rising Star’ in Managing Intellectual Property’s IP Stars guide for 2021/22 and is recommended by The Legal 500, as well as sitting on CIPA’s Patents Committee.
+He regularly features in The Legal 500 and as a ‘Rising Star’ in the IP industry by Managing Intellectual Property (IP Stars), as well as sitting on CIPA’s Patents Committee.

 A keen writer, Terence regularly shares his knowledge and perspective on all things IP.
 He has previously been recognised as the top UK ‘legal influencer’ in the IP industry by Lexology.

-Core expertise: automotive, engineering and industry, software and related technology, blockchain, electronics, games, apps, VR and immersive technologies, telecoms and 5G, wellness and wearables.
+Core expertise: Artificial intelligence and machine learning, automotive, software and related technology, blockchain, electronics, games, apps, VR and immersive technologies, telecoms and 5G, wellness and wearables.

 - February 23, 2022: Can an AI invent?
 UK, European and Australian perspectives explained